ZadoSource/AI-Support-Ticket-Bots-Business-Bot/README.md

 Get the numeric Telegram ID of the person who should receive and manage support tickets.

-### 8. Run Setup
+### 8. Configure and Run Setup

+Open the `/setup_support` command in the Bots.Business editor.

+Replace the placeholder:

+- ZadoSource API Key
+- ZadoSource AI Training Key
+- Administrator Telegram ID

+Save the command.

-Open the Telegram bot and run:
+Then, from the configured administrator Telegram account, run:

 ```text
 /setup_support
 ```

-Enter the requested ZadoSource and administrator information.

 ### 9. Test the Bot